-If an employee is approved for medical leave for his/her own serious health condition, only accrued sick time must be used concurrently with the statutory leave, unless the employee elects to use any other accrued paid time off concurrently following the exhaustion of all accrued sick time.
+If an employee is approved for medical leave for their own serious health condition, only accrued sick time must be used concurrently with the statutory leave, unless the employee elects to use any other accrued paid time off concurrently following the exhaustion of all accrued sick time.

-If after an employee has exhausted the leave granted to him/her pursuant to the FMLA or New Jersey SAFE Act, the employee is still unable to perform the duties of his/her position because of his/her own serious health condition and has remaining accrued sick time available, the employee shall be permitted to extend his/her leave of absence by utilizing any remaining accrued sick time provided that the employee provides medical certification substantiating their need for such extension due their own serious health condition.
+If after an employee has exhausted the leave granted to them pursuant to the FMLA or New Jersey SAFE Act, the employee is still unable to perform the duties of their position because of their own serious health condition and has remaining accrued sick time available, the employee shall be permitted to extend their leave of absence by utilizing any remaining accrued sick time provided that the employee provides medical certification substantiating their need for such extension due their own serious health condition.

-If after an employee has exhausted the leave granted to him/her pursuant to the FMLA or New Jersey SAFE Act and has exhausted their accrued sick time, and the employee is still unable to perform the duties of his/her position because of his/her own serious health condition, the employee may be permitted to extend his/her leave of absence by seeking a reasonable accommodation under the Americans with Disabilities Act (ADA) and/or the New Jersey Law Against Discrimination (NJLAD).
+If after an employee has exhausted the leave granted to them pursuant to the FMLA or New Jersey SAFE Act and has exhausted their accrued sick time, and the employee is still unable to perform the duties of their position because of their own serious health condition, the employee may be permitted to extend their leave of absence by seeking a reasonable accommodation under the Americans with Disabilities Act (ADA) and/or the New Jersey Law Against Discrimination (NJLAD).
 While such a request is pending, an employee may elect to use any other accrued paid time off.
 If a leave of absence is approved as a form of reasonable accommodation under the ADA or NJLAD, the employee may elect to use any other accrued paid time off during the leave of absence.
 To seek additional leave as an accommodation, the employee must submit such a request to Rutgers Office of Employment Equity and comply with the reasonable accommodation process.